 User permissions can be created for a restricted user before they are added to the business, as long as the proper username is entered.
 These permissions will have no effect, though, until an administrator user adds the business to the restricted user’s profile.

 When a restricted user will manage an entire business, including settings permissions for other users, they should be given full access.
 Without full access, a user cannot see the User Permissions page in Settings.
-Even an administrator user cannot grant access for User Permissions any other way.

 When restricted users have full access, they can downgrade their own user permissions.
 But they cannot restore or upgrade them, because they will no longer have access to the User Permissions page.
 They will see a warning like this after downgrading: